MoleMan1024/audiowagon/docs/index.markdown

 ![Settings](/img/settings.jpg)

-- Read through the legal disclaimer and tap "Accept" if you agree.
+- Read through the legal disclaimer and tap "Agree".
 Then return to the main screen using the arrow in top left corner.

 ![Legal disclaimer](/img/legal_disclaimer.jpg)